 Accessing geo-restricted websites is one of the essential assets a VPN provides.
 You can unlock tons of sites by connecting to different VPN server locations offered by BulletVPN.
 That being said, you can face some difficulties as some websites do block certain IP addresses, including BulletVPN.

 Websites can be blocked in different ways.
-You may be unable to load the site in the first place, or you may see a block or geo-restriction message while trying to access its content, etc..
-For that, we have included some tips that may help ease the job for you and access the website that you are looking for.
+You may be unable to load the site in the first place, or you may see a block or geo-restriction message while trying to access its content, etc. We have included some tips that may help you access any website you want.

 1- Connect to a different server location